cuinjune/mongo-synth/README.md

 # Mongo Synth
 <img src="screenshot.png" alt="Screenshot" width="1000"/>
 This is the final assignment for the ITP class Dynamic Web Development.<br />
-The assignment was to use all of the experience and knowledge I have gained in this class to create a full-stack web application.
+The assignment was to use all of the experience and knowledge I have gained in this class to create a full-stack web application.<br />

 I created a music synthesizer application which users can load, save, or delete presets that are stored in the MongoDB database.